 So what constitutes ‘vacant goods’?
-Estates that appear to have no known next of kin.
+One example is estates that appear to have no known next of kin.
 We say ‘appear’ because there may be unknown relatives that are entitled to the estate.
-Intestacy laws in England and Wales are very generous, particularly in comparison to other countries.
+For instance, intestacy laws in England and Wales are very generous, particularly in comparison to other countries.
 Uncles and Aunts of half-blood take priority to the Crown and in practice, this means that you can have people in England and Wales that are first cousins many times removed benefiting from an estate.

 How can you find out what estates are unclaimed?

-All unclaimed estates are advertised.
+All unclaimed estates are advertised by the GLD.
 To the best of our knowledge, estates that are worth more than £500 are advertised on the unclaimed estates list.
 Historically, this occurred in national broadsheet newspapers and a new release of unclaimed estates appeared every Thursday morning.
-However, for some years now, the list of unclaimed estates has been updated daily and only published online.
+However, in our modern age, the list of unclaimed estates is updated daily and only published online.

 How might you be presented with an unclaimed estate?

 A non-entitled relative may attempt to instruct you on an intestate estate.
-Perhaps a stepchild, friend or neighbour has asked you to deal with the deceased’s affairs when there is no Will, as none of these people would be entitled to extract a Grant of Letters of Administration in England and Wales.
+Perhaps a stepchild, friend or neighbour has asked you to deal with the deceased’s affairs when there was no Will, as none of these people would be entitled to extract a Grant of Letters of Administration in England and Wales or Confirmation in Scotland.

 Alternatively, you may hold a poorly drafted Will that appoints an Executor and names a residuary beneficiary who has predeceased.
-The Will has failed because the residuary legatee predeceased without a gift over clause being included and you’ve got no Executor from whom to obtain instruction.
+The Will has failed because the residuary legatee predeceased without a gift over clause being included and there is no Executor from whom to obtain instruction.
 The estate has effectively become intestate.

 Your options when presented with an unclaimed estate